Richard L. Goldstein

 Having tried over 100 cases in federal and state courts throughout New Jersey, Richard has extensive trial experience.
 He has also handled many administrative actions before the EEOC, the New Jersey Office of Administrative Law, including the New Jersey Division on Civil Rights and other departments of the State of New Jersey.

-Richard is a senior shareholder and the managing attorney of the southern New Jersey office of Marshall Dennehey, the largest of the firm's branches.
-As the managing attorney, Richard is responsible for the daily operations of the Cherry Hill office, including the supervision of its 100 plus employees.
-Richard is also the supervising attorney for the Professional Liability Practice Group in southern New Jersey, and oversees the activities of some 20 attorneys who work in this practice area throughout the region.
+Richard is senior counsel and the managing attorney of the southern New Jersey office of Marshall Dennehey, the largest of the firm's branches.
+As the managing attorney, Richard is responsible for the daily operations of the Mount Laurel office, including the supervision of its 100 plus employees.
+Richard is also the supervising attorney for the Professional Liability Practice Group in southern New Jersey and oversees the activities of some 20 attorneys who work in this practice area throughout the region.

-In 2010, Richard became the newest member of the firm's board of directors and now serves as senior vice president of the firm.
+In 2010, Richard became the newest member of the firm's board of directors and served for 6 years as senior vice president of the firm.
 Previously, Richard was the managing attorney of the northern New Jersey office in Roseland.

 Before joining Marshall Dennehey, Richard served as a law clerk for the Honorable Bernard J. Goodheart in the Philadelphia Court of Common Pleas.

 Sarno v.
 Raytheon, Civil Action No. 04-cv-5942 (United States District Court for the District of New Jersey).
 Successfully represented Raytheon, one of the five largest defense contractors in the world, on a breach of contract action by a Lockheed Martin engineer who was recruited to work on high-level government defense projects.